Correct Approximation of IEEE 754 Floating-Point Arithmetic for Program Verification: Propagation for Simple Arithmetic Constraints

 \subsection{The Boolean Domain for NaN}

 From now on, we will consider floating-point intervals with boundaries in $\Fset$.
-They allow to capture the extended numbers in $\Fset$ only: NaNs (quiet NaNs and signaling NaNs) should be tracked separately.
-To this purpose, a Boolean domain $\cN \defeq \{ \top, \bot \}$, where $\top$ stands for ``may be NaN'' and $\bot$ means ``cannot be NaN'', can be used and coupled with arithmetic filtering algorithms.
+They allow for capturing the extended numbers in $\Fset$ only: NaNs (quiet NaNs and signaling NaNs) should be tracked separately.
+To this purpose, a Boolean domain $\cN \defeq \{ \top, \bot \}$, where $\top$ stands for ``may be NaN'' and $\bot$ means ``cannot be NaN'', can be used and coupled with the arithmetic filtering algorithms.

-Let be $x = y\, \mop\, z$ an arithmetic constraint over floating-point numbers, and $(X, \nan_x)$, $(Y, \nan_y)$ and $(Z, \nan_z)$ be the variable domains of $x, y$ and $z$ respectively.
+Let be $x = y \mathbin{\mop} z$ an arithmetic constraint over floating-point numbers, and $(X, \nan_x)$, $(Y, \nan_y)$ and $(Z, \nan_z)$ be the variable domains of $x$, $y$ and $z$ respectively.
 In practice, the propagation process for such a constraint reaches a fixed point when the combination of refining domains $(X', \nan_x')$, $(Y', \nan_y')$ and $(Z', \nan_z')$ remains the same obtained in the previous iteration.
 For each iteration of the algorithm we analyze the NaN domain of all the constraint variables in order to define the next propagator action.